Introduction to our Calibration Feature

 - This option is available for Projects with Location-Based Services with Pass-through and Navigation-GPS Data Sources.

-- This option is available for Projects in the US.
+- This option is only available for Projects in the US.

-After you have set up your project, add your calibrated Zone Set to the “Selected Calibration Zone Set(s)” box.
+2a.
+When you are calibrating, while setting up your project you will need to add your calibrated Zone Set to the “Selected Calibration Zone Set(s)” box.

 Step 3: Visualize

-When using Interactive Visualizations to analyze calibrated Project, you can choose to view either the StreetLight Index, Percentages, or the Calibrated Index.
+When using Interactive Visualizations to analyze calibrated Projects, you can choose to view either the StreetLight Index, Percentages, or the Calibrated Index.
 The “Calibrated Index” are estimated counts.
-Learn more about our Interactive Visualizations
+Learn more about our Interactive Visualizations.

 Step 4: Further Analysis of the Metrics